justprateek/medic_bot/data/nlu/nlu-med.md

 - thnx
 - thanx

 ## intent:select_question_0_8
 - I have a question.
 - question.
+- yes
+- yes i have a question
+- yes i want to ask a question
-- I want to ask a question.
+- I want to ask a question
 - Yes, I have a question
 - I need your help
 - help
 - need to ask question
 - a question
 - want to consult with please help me urgently
 - question
 - want to ask
 - ask